-At December 31, 2018 and 2017, indicators of impairment were identified and E&E assets were evaluated for impairment.
-The combined book value of the Development and Production CGU's and E&E exceeded their combined recoverable value, using the measurement methodology described in note 10, resulting in an impairment of \$77 million of E&E assets (2017 - \$132 million).
+At December 31, 2019 and 2018, indicators of impairment were identified and E&E assets were evaluated for impairment.
+There was no impairment present in 2019.
+In 2018, the combined book value of the Development and Production CGU's and E&E exceeded their combined recoverable value, using the measurement methodology described in note 10, resulting in an impairment of \$77 million of E&E assets.

-The recoverable amount of the E&E assets was \$68 million (2017 - \$160 million).
+In 2018, the recoverable amount of the E&E assets was \$68 million.
 Fair value was developed using a level 2 measurement in the fair value hierarchy applying the assumptions described in note 10.